Shubhamchaudhari1807/Student-Management-Dashboard/README.md

 ```

 This README provides a comprehensive guide to set up and run the project.
-Adjust the repository URL and any specific instructions as needed for your actual project setup.